 The "college prep" track will prepare high school students for a nursing major.
 Courses should include biology, chemistry, and algebra, as well as social science and a foreign language if available.
 If you have not had these courses in high school, there are basic level courses available at UCA which will prepare you to take the required courses.

 What opportunities are available for persons who are already licensed nurses?

 UCA offers LPN/LPTN to BSN, RN to BSN, and RN to MSN tracks.
 These tracks are specifically designed to recognize the prior education and experience of licensed nurses.
-Contact the Department of Nursing for more information.
+Contact the School of Nursing for more information.